Deleh/spiderss/README.md

 ## Installation

+Until now there is no install method, just ways to call the script.

 ### NixOS

-Just call `nix-shell` in the project directory.
-This will drop you into a python environment with all requirements fulfilled
+Call `nix-shell` in the project directory.
+This will drop you into a python environment with all necessary requirements.

 ### Legacy OS